 Disability for Mental Health: How to Qualify

+It’s a question that has perhaps never been more relevant.
+In this blog post, we’ll outline some things you need to know when filing for disability for mental health.
 The response of North Carolina (like most states) to the coronavirus pandemic has included things like self-quarantining and social distancing, measures designed to keep people from being in close proximity to one another.
 People who are already struggling with mental health disorders and addiction issues are especially hard hit when they lose their means of social support like counseling and therapy sessions, recovery meetings, and simple time with friends and family.
+When mental health disorders become so severe that they prevent the person from working, they may consider filing an application for Social Security disability benefits for mental health disorders.

 So, can a person qualify as disabled based solely on mental health conditions?